-- 2.9: Back translation status complete in project plan
+- 16: BT1 Draft a Back Translation

-- 3: BT2: Interlinearise a project
+- 17: BT2 Interlinearize a project

-- 5: BC3: Basic checks 3
+- 19: BC3 Basic checks 3

-- 6: PPR: Progress report
+- 21: PPR: Progress report

-2: BT1: Draft a Back Translation
+16: BT1 - Draft a Back Translation

-This module explains how to draft a back translation into a separate Paratext project and keep it up-to-date.
-[The next module will explain how to do a word by word gloss of the translation using the project interlinearizer.]
+In preparing for a consultant check, the consultant will need one or more versions of your text in a language they understand.
+This is often called a back-translation.
+There are two types of back translations.
+This module explains how to do a free back-translation and keep it up to date.
+The next module explains how to do a word-for-word back-translation using the project interlinearizer.

 Where we are

 You have typed, checked and revised your translation in Paratext and are now preparing for a consultant check.
 Before you can start your Administrator must have created a separate project for your back translation.

 Why is this important?